A new construction of subgroups of big mapping class groups: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Women in Groups, Geometry, and Dynamics (WiGGD) for facilitating this collaboration, which was supported by NSF DMS--1552234, DMS--1651963, and DMS--1848346.
-The authors also thank Mladen Bestvina and Rylee Lyman for helpful conversations, as well as George Domat for productive discussions about surfaces with indicable mapping class groups.
+The authors also thank Mladen Bestvina and Robbie Lyman for helpful conversations, as well as George Domat for productive discussions about surfaces with indicable mapping class groups and an anonymous referee providing comments which significantly improved the paper.

-In addition, the authors acknowledge support from NSF grants DMS--1803368 and DMS--2106906 (Abbott), DMS--1906095 and RTG DMS--1840190 (Hoganson), DMS--1902729 and DMS--2231286 (Loving), DMS--1937969 and DMS--2046889 (Patel), and DMS-- 2005297 (Skipper).
+In addition, the authors acknowledge support from NSF grants DMS--1803368, DMS--2106906, and DMS-2340341 (Abbott), DMS--1906095 and RTG DMS--1840190 (Hoganson), DMS--1902729 and DMS--2231286 (Loving), DMS--1937969 and DMS--2046889 (Patel), and DMS--2005297 and DMS--2506840 (Skipper).
 Skipper was also supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.725773).